vim-scripts/ctrlp-funky/README.md

 INSTALL
 ----------
-If you use [Vundle](https://github.com/gmarik/vundle.git) you can install this plugin using Vim command `:BundleInstall tacahiroy/ctrlp-funky`.
+If you use [Vundle](https://github.com/gmarik/vundle.git) you can install this plugin using following Vim command:

+    :BundleInstall tacahiroy/ctrlp-funky

-Don't forget put a line `Bundle 'tacahiroy/ctrlp-funky'` into `.vimrc`.
+In addition, don't forget put a line `Bundle 'tacahiroy/ctrlp-funky'` into _.vimrc_.

-If you use [pathogen.vim](https://github.com/tpope/vim-pathogen), you just execute following:
+If you use [pathogen.vim](https://github.com/tpope/vim-pathogen), you just execute following to install the plugin:

     cd ~/.vim/bundle
     git clone git://github.com/tacahiroy/ctrlp-funky.git

-You don't use either plugin management system, copy `autoload` and `plugin` directory to your `.vim` directory.
+You don't use either plugin management systems, copy _autoload_ and _plugin_ directory to your _.vim_ directory.

 By default:
-\*nix: $HOME/.vim
+- \*nix: $HOME/.vim
-Windows: $HOME/vimfiles
+- Windows: $HOME/vimfiles

 CONFIGURATION
 ----------
 You need to make the plugin available as a ctrlp.vim extension.
-Please add 'funky' to `g:ctrlp_extensions`.
+Please add *funky* to a variable `g:ctrlp_extensions`.

     let g:ctrlp_extensions = ['funky']

 Reboot Vim and then you can use `:CtrlPFunky` command.

-It might be useful like this mapping:
+It might be useful mapping like these:

     nnoremap <Leader>fu :CtrlPFunky<Cr>
     " narrow the list down with a word under cursor